Propagating ActivityId with AsyncLocal in C#

 The Issue

-for ETW events.
+EventSource provides a method called CurrentThreadActivityId that sets the ActivityId for ETW events.
 However, as the name suggests, it is thread-local, not async-local.
 This means:

 - If you use

-does not carry over. - If you set an
+async/awaitand the execution moves to a different thread, theActivityIddoes not carry over. - If you set an

-might appear in a different call context, which is undesirable.
+ActivityIdand the thread changes, theActivityIdmight appear in a different call context, which is undesirable.

-with hierarchical relationships, this wasn't suitable for my needs.
-I wanted to use the same ActivityId
+While EventSource supports async-local correlation propagation by starting a scope that generates a new ActivityId with hierarchical relationships, this wasn't suitable for my needs.
+I wanted to use the same ActivityId throughout the async-local code execution.

 For more information: